ebanalyse/NERDA/docs/index.md

 ## 'NERDA'?
 '`NERDA`' originally stands for *'Named Entity Recognition for DAnish'*.
 However, this is somewhat misleading, since the functionality is no longer limited to Danish.
-On the contrary it generalizes to all other languages, i.e. NERDA supports fine-tuning of transformer-based models for NER tasks for any arbitrary language.
+On the contrary it generalizes to all other languages, i.e. `NERDA` supports fine-tuning of transformer-based models for NER tasks for any arbitrary language.

+## Background
+`NERDA` is developed as a part of [Ekstra Bladet](https://ekstrabladet.dk/)’s activities on Platform Intelligence in News (PIN).
+PIN is an industrial research project that is carried out in collaboration between the [Technical University of Denmark](https://www.dtu.dk/), [University of Copenhagen](https://www.ku.dk/) and [Copenhagen Business School](https://www.cbs.dk/) with funding from [Innovation Fund Denmark](https://innovationsfonden.dk/).
+The project runs from 2020-2023 and develops recommender systems and natural language processing systems geared for news publishing, some of which are open sourced like `NERDA`.

 ## Contact
 We hope, that you will find `NERDA` useful.